 In addition to my freelance interpreting career of more than twenty years, for some years now I have also been working as a personal coach.
 I wanted to make changes to my life, and had some coaching.
-Immediately, I was a believer!
-I then trained as a coach myself.
-It's a fascinating activity, in some ways similar to interpreting, and yet very different.

 Essentially, it's about change.
 Here, I set out what life coaching involves, and then tell you about some of the approaches used that might be stimulating to interpreters seeking some sort of change.